Life in Hong Kong Is Harder Than Ever – Unless You’re a Tycoon

 READ MORE :

 It’s a more familiar story in Hong Kong, a town of soaring skyscrapers and glittering luxury boutiques that end up perhaps the epitome of income inequality within the developed international.
-Two a long time after Britain passed the previous colony over to China, its richest residents — billionaires inclusive of Li Ka-Shing and Lee Shau Kee — are thriving, way to surging real estate prices and their oligopolistic manipulate over the city’s stores, utilities, telecommunications, and ports.
+Two long times after Britain passed the previous colony over to China, its richest residents — billionaires inclusive of Li Ka-Shing and Lee Shau Kee — are thriving, way to surging real estate prices and their oligopolistic manipulation over the city’s stores, utilities, telecommunications, and ports.
 But no longer human beings like Lau.

 Hong Kong is an exceedingly intense case of unmitigated inequality, with little or no in the region to stop it,” stated Richard Florida, writer of “The New Urban Crisis” and a director of the Martin Prosperity Institute in Toronto.
 “I don’t see it as being sustainable.
 It’s not the economics; it’s the political backlash.
 It generates a backlash, and those get indignant finally.”